Pea Protein: What It Is? - 100calsnacks

 Thanks to its rich BCAA profile, pea protein helps support muscle recovery post-workout and helps maintain lean strength.

 In fact, studies have shown that pea protein can be more effective than whey for building muscle when paired with resistance training.
-If you like pairing your protein routine with a solid training plan, here are some pre-workout snacks that boost energy without bloating.

 Easy on the Gut